Sergong/manpi-config/README.md

 - README.md             -> This file
 - template              -> directory containing jinja2 templates

+# Requirements

+Ansible needs to be installed.
+On Manjaro, use the following command: pacman -S ansible

 The vault.yml should include the following variables:
 - vnc_pass: